hrszpuk/rizzlang/README.md

-sigma name is bet "Enter name: " vibe check name is "Ben" then yap "cringe" then die radio name is "Remy" then yap "based" radio then yap "Welcome, please enter pass: "
+sigma name is bet "Enter name: " vibe check name is "Ben" then yap "cringe" then die ratio name is "Remy" then yap "based" ratio then yap "Welcome, please enter pass: "

 sigma squad is [based, cringe, based]